-The instructor speaks, guiding you to become aware of the five koshas (“sheaths” in Sanskrit), which include the physical body and more subtle energetic forces.
+The instructor guides you to become aware of the five koshas (“sheaths” in Sanskrit), which include the physical body and more subtle energetic forces.
 Your goal is to enter the hypnagogic state between waking and sleep for forty-five minutes.
-Afterwards, you have experienced a deep state of relaxation that is said to be equal to several hours of sleep.
-And once learn how to do it in class, you can do your own yoga nidra practice at home.
+Afterwards, you have experienced a deep state of relaxation that is said to be equal to several hours of sleep, according to Claudia Gukeisen, MA, a Certified Ayurvedic Health Practitioner based in Rhinebeck, New York.
+Once learn how to do it in class, you can do your own yoga nidra practice at home.

 02 of 06

 Golden Milk is a traditional Ayurvedic sleep tonic rich turmeric, which also reduces inflammation.
 Gently simmer 1/2 cup of milk (whole cow’s milk or your choice of soy, almond or coconut milk from the refrigerated section) and 1/2 cup unsweetened coconut milk from a can.
 Simmer with at least 1/4 teaspoon each turmeric, cinnamon, and ginger, along with a six whole peppercorns.
 (You can also add a pinch of saffron.)
 After a few minutes, remove from the heat, and sip yourself to sleep.